 \subsection{The Farey tessellation}

 We now recall the definition of the Farey tessellation, and we explain its link with the (extended) conjugacy classes of primitive elements and bases of $F_2$.
-The \emph{extended conjugacy class} of a basis $(x,y)$ (resp. primitive element $x$) of $F_2$ is the set of bases (resp. primitive elements) of $F_2$ that are conjugated to an element of the orbit under $\gen{S,I}$ of $(x,y)$ (resp. to $x$ or $x^{-1}$).
-We denote by $[x,y]$ (resp. $[x]$) the extended conjugacy class of $(x,y)$ (resp. $x$).
+The \emph{extended conjugacy class} of a basis $(x,y)$ (\resp primitive element $x$) of $F_2$ is the set of bases (\resp primitive elements) of $F_2$ that are conjugated to an element of the orbit under $\gen{S,I}$ of $(x,y)$ (\resp to $x$ or $x^{-1}$).
+We denote by $[x,y]$ (\resp $[x]$) the extended conjugacy class of $(x,y)$ (\resp $x$).

-The Farey tessellation of $\H[2]$ is the tessellation of $\H[2]$ whose vertices are the points of $\QP$ and with edges the biinfinite geodesics with endpoints $\{\sfrac p q,\sfrac{p'}{q'}\}$ such that $pq'-p'q = \pm 1$.
-It defines a tessellation of $\H[2]$ by ideal triangles (see \cite[Ch.
-1]{Hatcher2022} for a detailed introduction).
-Fact \ref{fact:NielsenKernel} allows to define a bijection between extended conjugacy classes of primitive elements (resp. bases) of $F_2$ and the vertices (resp. edges) of the Farey tessellation.
-We will denote by $E$ (resp. $V$) the edges (resp. vertices) of the Farey tessellation, also called \emph{Farey edges}.
+The Farey tessellation of $\H[2]$ is the tessellation of $\H[2]$ whose vertices are the points of $\QP\subset\RP\simeq\partial\H[2]$ and with edges the biinfinite geodesics with endpoints $\{\sfrac p q,\sfrac{p'}{q'}\}$ such that $pq'-p'q = \pm 1$.
+It defines a tessellation of $\H[2]$ by ideal triangles (see \cite[\Ch 1]{Hatcher2022} for a detailed introduction).
+Fact \ref{fact:NielsenKernel} allows to define a bijection between extended conjugacy classes of primitive elements (\resp bases) of $F_2$ and the vertices (\resp edges) of the Farey tessellation.
+We will denote by $E$ (\resp $V$) the edges (\resp vertices) of the Farey tessellation, also called \emph{Farey edges}.

-\begin{proposition} Let $\phi$ be the map sending a primitive element $u$ of $F_2$ to the ratio $\sfrac p q\in\QP$ where $(p,q)=\pi_e(u)$.
-It induces a bijection $\Phi$ between the set of extended conjugation classes of primitive elements of $F_2$ and $V\simeq\QP$.
+\begin{proposition} Let $\psi$ be the map sending a primitive element $u$ of $F_2$ to the ratio $\sfrac p q\in\QP = V$ where $(p,q)=\pi_e(u)$.
+It induces a bijection $\Psi$ between the set of extended conjugation classes of primitive elements of $F_2$ and $V$.